-However an increasing number of salmonellae, including Salmonella typhi are now resistant to many antibiotics and some are only sensitive to Ciprofloxacin.
-The third generation Cephalosporin, Ceftriaxone and Cefotaxime are useful when the organism is resistance to Ciprofloxacin.
+ever an increasing number of salmonellae, including Salmonella typhi are now resistant to y antibiotics and some are only sensitive to Ciprofloxacin.
+The third generation alosporin, Ceftriaxone and Cefotaxime are useful when the organism is resistance to ofloxacin.
 Treatment should be continued for 14 days.

-There are currently two vaccines available in the United States against S. typhi.
-One is an injectable vaccine made from the capsule that surrounds the bacteria's cells.
-This vaccine given in a single dose covers immunity for about two years in children as young as two years.
-Another booster dose is needed after two years period of time.
-The other is an oral vaccine consisting of live but weakened S. typhi and comes as a set of four capsules.
-This oral vaccine must be taken one capsule every other day for four days; each one should be taken about 1 hour before meal.
-The other is an oral vaccine capsule should be in the refrigerator until taken.
-This vaccine works only down to age six years, and must be boosted every five years.
+are currently two vaccines available in the United States against S. typhi.
+One is an jectable vaccine made from the capsule that surrounds the bacteria's cells.
+This vaccine given in single dose covers immunity for about two years in children as young as two years.
+Another the dose is needed after two years period of time.
+The other is an oral vaccine consisting of but weakened S. typhi and comes as a set of four capsules.
+This oral vaccine must be taken capsule every other day for four days; each one should be taken about 1 hour before meal. other is an oral vaccine capsule should be in the refrigerator until taken.
+This vaccine works y down to age six years, and must be boosted every five years.
 (Acharya IL, N Engl J Med.1987.)

-An intervention study was carried out in Paediatric wards for a period of one year from January 2003 to December 2003 to determine the efficacy and safety of Azithromycin in the treatment of uncomplicated childhood typhoid fever.
-It was found that once daily administration of oral zzithromycin for seven days in the treatment of uncomplicated typhoid fever was effective and reasonably safe.
+intervention study was carried out in Paediatric wards for a period of one year from January 3 to December 2003 to determine the efficacy and safety of Azithromycin in the treatment of complicated childhood typhoid fever.
+It was found that once daily administration of oral promycin for seven days in the treatment of uncomplicated typhoid fever was effective and conably safe.

-In a study on Laboratory-based surveillance of Salmonella serotype Typhi infections in the United States: antimicrobial resistance on the rise showed that ciprofloxacin and ceftriaxone are appropriate empirical therapy for suspected typhoid fever.
+a study on Laboratory-based surveillance of Salmonella serotype Typhi infections in the ed States: antimicrobial resistance on the rise showed that ciprofloxacin and ceftriaxone are priate empirical therapy for suspected typhoid fever.
 The resistance may be anticipated.
-Continued monitoring of antimicrobial resistance among Salmonella Typhi strains will help determine vaccination and treatment policies.
+In the monitoring of antimicrobial resistance among Salmonella Typhi strains will help mine vaccination and treatment policies.